elatov/elatov.github.io/_posts/2013-01-07-vcap5-dca-objective-6-1-configure-manage-and-analyze-vsphere-log-files.md

 ### Generate vCenter Server and ESXi log bundles

 The easiest way to do this is from the vSphere client.
 Login to your vCenter and then select the vCenter (the top icon of the hierarchy on the left).
-Then go to &#8220;File&#8221; -> &#8220;Export&#8221; -> &#8220;Export System Logs&#8230;&#8221;.
+Then go to "File" -> "Export" -> "Export System Logs...".
 It will look like this:

 <a href="http://virtuallyhyper.com/2013/01/vcap5-dca-objective-6-1-configure-manage-and-analyze-vsphere-log-files/export_system_logs_from_vcenter/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2013/01/vcap5-dca-objective-6-1-configure-manage-and-analyze-vsphere-log-files/export_system_logs_from_vcenter/']);" rel="attachment wp-att-5244"><img class="alignnone size-full wp-image-5244" alt="export system logs from vcenter VCAP5 DCA Objective 6.1 – Configure, Manage, and Analyze vSphere Log Files " src="http://virtuallyhyper.com/wp-content/uploads/2012/12/export_system_logs_from_vcenter.png" width="609" height="308" title="VCAP5 DCA Objective 6.1 – Configure, Manage, and Analyze vSphere Log Files " /></a>

-Then the next screen will allow you to choose for which host to generate a log bundle and you can choose to &#8220;Include information from vCenter and vSphere Client&#8221;.
+Then the next screen will allow you to choose for which host to generate a log bundle and you can choose to "Include information from vCenter and vSphere Client".
 Here is how it looks like in vCenter:

 <a href="http://virtuallyhyper.com/2013/01/vcap5-dca-objective-6-1-configure-manage-and-analyze-vsphere-log-files/generate_host_and_vc_logs/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2013/01/vcap5-dca-objective-6-1-configure-manage-and-analyze-vsphere-log-files/generate_host_and_vc_logs/']);" rel="attachment wp-att-5245"><img class="alignnone size-full wp-image-5245" alt="generate host and vc logs VCAP5 DCA Objective 6.1 – Configure, Manage, and Analyze vSphere Log Files " src="http://virtuallyhyper.com/wp-content/uploads/2012/12/generate_host_and_vc_logs.png" width="644" height="526" title="VCAP5 DCA Objective 6.1 – Configure, Manage, and Analyze vSphere Log Files " /></a>

 ### Use esxcli system syslog to configure centralized logging on ESXi hosts

-From &#8220;<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-command-line-interface-solutions-and-examples-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-command-line-interface-solutions-and-examples-guide.pdf']);">vSphere Command-Line Interface Concepts and Examples</a>&#8220;:
+From "<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-command-line-interface-solutions-and-examples-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-command-line-interface-solutions-and-examples-guide.pdf']);">vSphere Command-Line Interface Concepts and Examples</a>":

 > The *esxcli system syslog* command allows you to configure the logging behavior of your ESXi system.
 With vSphere 5.0, you can manage the top‐level logger and subloggers.
 The command has the following options.
 >
 > <a href="http://virtuallyhyper.com/2013/01/vcap5-dca-objective-6-1-configure-manage-and-analyze-vsphere-log-files/esxcli_system_syslog_commands/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2013/01/vcap5-dca-objective-6-1-configure-manage-and-analyze-vsphere-log-files/esxcli_system_syslog_commands/']);" rel="attachment wp-att-5246"><img class="alignnone size-full wp-image-5246" alt="esxcli system syslog commands VCAP5 DCA Objective 6.1 – Configure, Manage, and Analyze vSphere Log Files " src="http://virtuallyhyper.com/wp-content/uploads/2012/12/esxcli_system_syslog_commands.png" width="589" height="333" title="VCAP5 DCA Objective 6.1 – Configure, Manage, and Analyze vSphere Log Files " /></a>

-I had configured &#8220;Syslog Collector&#8221; as per the instructions below and then I ran the following to check the syslog settings on the host:
+I had configured "Syslog Collector" as per the instructions below and then I ran the following to check the syslog settings on the host:

 	~ # esxcli system syslog config get